storj/docs/src/pages/dcs/how-tos/how-to-use-cyberduck-and-storj-dcs/index.md

 Whether using Windows or macOS, you’ll simply add the Storj Gateway S3 credentials into the CyberDuck client to establish the connection.
 Click the **Open Connection** button to create a new connection.

-*   First start by selecting S3 from the drop-down menu
+*   First, start by selecting S3 from the drop-down menu

 *   Enter your S3 Gateway Credentials Endpoint for the **Server** selection (**without **)